akiomiyao/ped/README.md

 [Detailed Link for COVID-19 analysis](https://akiomiyao.github.io/ped/covid19/index.html)

 ## Simplified instruction
-- The ped.pl is a multithreaded script, suitable for the multi-core CPU like as 16 or 8 cores.
+- The ped.pl is a multithreaded (multiprocess) script, suitable for the multi-core CPU like as 4 or 8 cores.
   Of course, the ped.pl can run with the 2 or single core machine, but slow.
   The ped.pl runs on Linux (or FreeBSD) machine and Mac with at least 4 GB RAM and 1 TB hard disk (or SSD).